StataBS/indikatoren/README.md

-##Licensing
+## Licensing
-[Highcharts] (http://www.highcharts.com/) is free for personal, school or non-profit projects under the Creative Commons Attribution - Non Commercial 3.0 License.
+[Highcharts](http://www.highcharts.com/) is free for personal, school or non-profit projects under the Creative Commons Attribution - Non Commercial 3.0 License.
 For commercial and governmental websites and projects, you need to buy a license.
-See [License and Pricing] (http://shop.highsoft.com/highcharts.html).
+See [License and Pricing](http://shop.highsoft.com/highcharts.html).